PEZ/clojure-clr-starter/README.md

 ## About the `deps.edn` file

 It might look like this is a tools.deps project, but we only use it to download dependencies and build a CLOJURE_LOAD_PATH (ClojureCLR's version of the classpath).

 The `docker compose up` command will result in the creation of a directory `dependencies` in the root of the repository with:
-1. The unpacked jar files for the dependencies identified and downloaded by `clojure`/tools.deps
+1. The unpacked jar files for the dependencies identified and downloaded by `tools.deps`
 1. A `loadpath.sh` file, that will be sourced by [the script](docker/start-repl.sh) starting the REPL

+Please see [How to create a really simple ClojureCLR dependency tool](https://blog.agical.se/en/posts/how-to-create-a-really-simple-clojureclr-dependency-tool/) for details and a description of how the ”tooling” of this project is set up.

 ## WIP